Monday, 20 October 2025

 Remember that Bark Di Trute could fail to bark one day without your support.
 Send your ideas, stories, and news by WhatsApp at (876) 816-5261.

 You can view the blog on your computer at https://vderby.blogspot.com, and you will be able to see the various links.
-For example, there is a link that takes you to the calendar so you can see what is happening on the weekend.
+For example, there is a link that takes you to the calendar for you to see what is happening on the weekend.
 You can even search the site for articles.
+There is also a weather link which you can use to track hurricanes.

 _________________________

-Click the icon below and join a group of people who want to learn more about the prostate.
+Click the icon below and join a group of people who want to learn more about the prostate and prostate cancer.

 Click here to see what's happening.